550 5.1.1: Mailbox Does Not Exist

 Google returns: "The email account that you tried to reach does not exist.
 Please try double-checking the recipient's email address for typos or unnecessary spaces."

-📖 Google Workspace / Gmail documentation →Microsoft 365 returns: "Recipient not found by SMTP address lookup."
+📖 Google Workspace / Gmail documentation → Browse all Google Workspace / Gmail error codes →Microsoft 365 returns: "Recipient not found by SMTP address lookup."
 Check the address in the GAL if sending to an internal mailbox.

-📖 Microsoft 365 / Outlook documentation →Yahoo returns: "No such user here."
-This is final — the address does not exist on their system.
+📖 Microsoft 365 / Outlook documentation → Browse all Microsoft 365 / Outlook error codes →Yahoo returns: "No such user here."
+This is final.
+The address does not exist on their system.

 From: Mail Delivery Subsystem <[email protected]> Subject: Delivery Status Notification (Failure) Content-Type: message/delivery-status Final-Recipient: rfc822; [email protected] Action: failed Status: 5.1.1 Diagnostic-Code: smtp; 550 5.1.1 The email account that you tried to reach does not exist.